Scholz takes over as German chancellor, ending Merkel era | Politics

 Scholz takes over as German chancellor, ending Merkel era

-Sticking to the democratic procedures enshrined in Germany's Basic Law, Scholz was formally nominated by President Frank-Walter Steinmeier in the nearby Bellevue Palace before returning to parliament to take the oath of office in front of lawmakers.
-In the afternoon, Merkel will officially hand over the chancellery to the new leader of a country facing a brutal fourth wave of coronavirus infections and challenges to its democratic order by authoritarian governments.
+Back in Bellevue Palace, the ministers of the new cabinet received their appointment certificates from the president.
+In the afternoon, Merkel will officially hand over the chancellery to Scholz as the country faces a brutal fourth wave of coronavirus infections and challenges to its democratic order from authoritarian governments.

 - Country: